Skip to main content

 Hardangerfjord, Fjord Norway

-1,180 meters above sea level, and 700 meters above Ringedalsvatnet lake, you will find the famous Trolltunga, 'The Troll's Tongue' – one of the most spectacular rock formations in Norway!
+1,180 metres above sea level, and 700 metres above Ringedalsvatnet lake, you will find the famous Trolltunga, 'The Troll's Tongue' – one of the most spectacular rock formations in Norway!

-Starting from Skjeggedal the hike is 27 km long and 8-12 hours in total – a very long and demanding hike.
-You need to wear proper hiking boots and clothes and be in good shape to make it to the top, where you will be rewarded with magnificent views!
+Starting from Skjeggedal, the hike is 27 kilometres long and takes 8-12 hours – a very long and demanding hike.
+You need to wear proper clothes and hiking boots, and be in good shape to make it to the top, where you will be rewarded with magnificent views!

 2. Preikestolen